Premier League: How much money each team received after 2024/25 season ended

 Liverpool received a total fee of £181.5mil, while runners-up Arsenal received £177.8mil.
 Former champions Manchester City, who finished third, received £171.5mil.

 Chelsea, who finished fourth, received £169.5mil while Newcastle United, in fifth place, received £165.8mil.
-Manchester United received the 12th most money, £139.5mil, despite finishing 15th, and this was influenced by the number of their matches selected for broadcast.
+Manchester United received £139.5mil, despite finishing 15th, and this was influenced by the number of their matches selected for broadcast.

 According to another publication by The Athletic, each team received an equal fee of £89mil, a 2.4% increase from last season, due to an increase in international broadcast revenue.